 A wholeful approach.

 I work from an understanding that humans have fully interconnected systems: mind, body, and spirit.
 Using current evidence-based approaches, such as Direct Neurofeedback, Sensorimotor Psychotherapy, and Synergetic Play Therapy , I work with you to bridge these systems as you find deeper healing, greater emotional awareness, and an increased ability to connect.
 From here, day-to-day living gets easier to manage and enjoy as you gain mastery over yourself.
 No matter your age, self-mastery is possible.

 This same approach helps kids too!

 I am clinically trained to work with clients of all ages and I absolutely love to work with children and youth!
-As a Certified Synergetic Play TherapistTM, I meet my young clients were they’re at and provide in-the-moment guidance to help them learn how to process their emotions, manage anxiety, and solve life’s challenges.
+As a Certified Synergetic Play TherapistTM, I meet kids where they’re at and provide in-the-moment guidance to help them learn how to process their emotions, manage anxiety, and solve life’s challenges.

 A little more about me.

 I started my career in 2006 as a Social Worker, providing front-line support as a community based Youth and Family Development Worker in Greater Vancouver.
 This meant meeting people where they were at: often marginalized and struggling.
 Working in the public system often meant having to find quick fixes, rather than actually helping people work on the root of their struggles.
 I found myself repeatedly frustrated by the seemingly limited resources available for counselling or therapy; even more so, it seemed there was a complete inaccessibility of more therapeutic options for people seeking help to meet their complex needs.
 While this lapse in resources was a huge challenge in my work, it encouraged me to become very resourceful and turned me into a powerful advocate.